 Fort Berthold Community College is the top choice for individuals interested in pursuing a Natural Resources Conservation major.
 21.4% of undergrads at Fort Berthold Community College are Conservation students.
 Students who enjoy the peace and quiet of life in the country may opt for the rural location of New Town, North Dakota.

 Warren Wilson College is a great option for students pursuing a Natural Resources Conservation degree.
-A preferred choice for undergrads, there are about 39 students studying this degree at .
-Situated in Swannanoa, North Carolina, provides a secure, suburban experience for individuals.
+A preferred choice for undergrads, there are about 39 students studying this degree at Warren Wilson.
+Situated in Swannanoa, North Carolina, Warren Wilson provides a secure, suburban experience for individuals.

 It's hard to find a better school than SUNY College of Environmental Science and Forestry if you wish to pursue Natural Resources Conservation as a major.
-Conservation is a fairly popular major at SUNY College of Environmental Science and Forestry exceeding 88 graduates in 2016.
+With 88 undergrads, Conservation is one of most popular majors at SUNY College of Environmental Science and Forestry.
 Syracuse, New York is an excellent location for college students who relish the fast-paced city life.

 Every student who is interested in Natural Resources Conservation has to take a look at Green Mountain College.
-Enjoy a strong focus on Natural Resources Conservation inside the major at .
+Enjoy a strong focus on Natural Resources Conservation inside the major at Green Mountain College.
 Poultney, Vermont is in a peaceful, tranquil, country area.

 Any student pursuing a degree in Natural Resources Conservation has to take a look at Naropa University.
-At Naropa University, Conservation learners enjoy the plus of a really focused curriculum.
+Experience a strong concentration on Natural Resources Conservation in the major at Naropa.
 Boulder, Colorado is an excellent area for learners who like the active urban lifestyle.

 It's difficult to beat Pitzer College if you want to pursue Natural Resources Conservation as a major.
-This school is located in the suburban area of Claremont, California, near to shops and other amusement.
+The locale of Claremont, California, is satisfactory for students who desire a quiet, suburban space.